SafeAF/ML-Network-Traffic-Analyzer/BAREMETALRUBY.md

         s.string
       end

-# Gotchas to Look Out for and/or Guard Against
+## Gotchas to Look Out for and/or Guard Against

 + if you use any Unicode characters in your Ruby source files then you need to add

       # encoding: utf-8

+# Ruby Syntax

+# Beginning Ruby

+# Intermediate Ruby

+# Advanced Ruby

+# Mind Melting Ruby

+# Psychedelic Cloud Castles

 ## Depracations to take note of in ruby >2.0.0